-In 2013, the Company adopted the 2013 Equity Incentive Plan, as amended on May 14, 2014 (the 2013 Plan), that authorizes the Company to grant up to 1,711,290 shares of common stock.
-The 2013 Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock available for issuance under the plan can be permitted to automatically increase on January 1 of each year beginning in 2015.
-The 2013 plan became effective upon the January 2014 IPO and, as of such date, the Company may not make further grants under the 2008 plan.
-The 2013 plan provides for the grant of incentive stock options, or ISOs, nonstatutory stock options, or NSOs, stock appreciation rights, restricted stock unit awards, performance-based stock awards and other forms of equity compensation (collectively, stock awards), all of which may be granted to employees, including officers, non-employee directors and consultants of the Company.
+In 2013, the Company adopted the 2013 Equity Incentive Plan, as amended on May 14, 2014 (collectively, the 2013 Plan), that reserves for issuance under the plan up to 1,711,290 shares of common stock.
+The 2013 Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock available for issuance under the plan will automatically increase on January 1 of each year beginning in 2015.
+The 2013 plan became effective upon the January 2014 IPO and, as of such date, the

+Company may not make further grants under the 2008 plan.
+The 2013 plan provides for the grant of incentive stock options, or ISOs, nonstatutory stock options, or NSOs, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance-based stock awards and other forms of equity compensation (collectively, stock awards), all of which may be granted to employees, including officers, non-employee directors and consultants of the Company.
 Additionally, the 2013 plan provides for the grant of cash and stock based performance awards.